uspki/policies/certificate-policy.md

 11. The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
 12. The CA's right to issue Certificates under this CP expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 13. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
+14. The CA is made aware of a demonstrated or proven method that exposes the Subscriber’s Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed.
-14. Revocation is required by this CP and/or the CA's CPS;
+15. Revocation is required by this CP and/or the CA's CPS;
-15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties; or
+16. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties; or
-16. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.
+17. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: